Tenochtitlan: Lost Civilization Of The Anunnaki Ancient Alien Gods?

 The Lost Realm Of Cain

-In The Lost Realms, Zechariah Sitchin suggests that if considered more closely, the origin story of the Aztec can be traced to Ancient Sumer.
+In The Lost Realms, Zechariah Sitchin suggests that if considered more closely using the Ancient Astronaut Hypothesis, the origin story of the Aztec can be traced to Ancient Sumer.

 More particularly, to the lost generation of Cain referred to in Genesis of the Hebrew Bible.